Introduction

 Raw Milk

 In 2024, organic raw milk production in Italy decreased to 406,721 tonnes (-84,574 tonnes y/y).
-This reflects challenges in organic milk production, including feed costs and processing capacity.
+This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.

 Bovine Meat